Seven facts: The corporate due diligence in Thailand

 When talking about M&A transactions, M(erger) is typical of minor importance and A(cquisition) the rule.
 Thailand’s legislation does not allow a merger where one company survives and the other company is incorporated in the other.
 Instead, there exists the legal alternative of an amalgamation, where both companies cease to exist and a new legal entity is formed.
 For various reasons, the amalgamation is even less attractive than a merger.
 Therefore, in the grand scheme of things it has a shadowy existence and Thailand’s M&A industry is highly dominated by acquisition processes.

 It is the well-known classification to distinguish between a share deal and an asset deal.
-However, it is not uncommon to have a hybrid transaction, when the foreign buyer buys the foreign company from a foreign seller – but the target has a production site in Thailand.
+However, it is not uncommon to have a hybrid transaction, when the foreign buyer acquires the foreign company from a foreign seller – but the target has a production site in Thailand.
 In this case, there will be no Thai share transfer, no ownership transfer in the Thai assets.
-However, a due diligence is required to understand the Thai legal, tax and business implications of the deal outside of Thailand.
+However, a due diligence is required to understand the Thai legal, tax and business implications of the deal.

 In addition, a broad scope of laws, regulations and legal aspects have to be taken into consideration, which includes the following list: